 While your family member is in treatment, you will be invited to attend, by telehealth, eight or more two-hour Family Recovery Education sessions.
 These sessions are offered via a telehealth group, so that distance from the residential treatment center is not an issue.
 The sessions consist of but are not limited to:

-Initially, we developed a four week program structured to run alongside our first four weeks of addiction and alcoholism treatment, in which residential clients were adjusting to a sober and clean life.
-We want our families to understand our unique approach to treatment, including amino acid and vitamin supplement, accudetox, good nutrition and exercise.
-We determined to help families be an integral part of the recovery process and to introduce them to recovery via 12 step programs like Alanon, Naranon, Codependents’ Anonymous and ACOA (Adult Children of Alcoholics).
+Initially, we developed a four-week program structured to run alongside our first four weeks of addiction and alcoholism treatment, in which residential clients were adjusting to a sober and clean life.
+We want our families to understand our unique approach to treatment, including amino acid and vitamin supplements, accudetox, good nutrition, and exercise.
+We are determined to help families be an integral part of the recovery process and to introduce them to recovery via 12-step programs like Alanon, Naranon, Codependents’ Anonymous, and ACOA (Adult Children of Alcoholics).

 As we dipped into the TIPS from SAMHSA, we learned more and more about the likelihood of continued recovery for newly recovering addicts, when family members received treatment as well.
 Now we have expanded our weekly program and included a Family Aftercare Group for families who have completed group education and are seeking ongoing support.
 This group is independent of whether a residential member stays in recovery or continues with their own aftercare; it is for the codependent family member who wishes to continue their own recovery!

 The feedback has been favorable.
-One of the best features of this program the built in space for feedback from those who participate.
+One of the best features of this program is the built-in space for feedback from those who participate.
 The program relies heavily on these surveys.
-We are looking at ways to continue to modify and refine the program, and to expand as we learn.
-Our goal is to educate, help families as well as addicts recover, and to stay connected to those who have been through our program.
+We are looking at ways to continue to modify and refine the program and expand it as we learn.
+Our goal is to educate, help families, as well as addicts, recover, and stay connected to those who have been through our program.
 We want to be there for you when you need us!